Mylliah/holbertonschool-shell/permissions/README.md

 	Command used to change user owner et group owner in a same time for all directories and files : chown -R vicent:staff /tmp

+###---- Task 15 :

+	Command used to change the owner and the group owner of a file with symbolic link to vincent and staff respectively : chown -h vincent:staff _hello

+###---- Task 16 :

+	Command used to change the owner of a file to vincent only if it is owned by user guillaume : chown --from=guillaume vincent hello